 \subsection{Extrapolation}

-Perhaps unsurprisingly, none of models were particularly adept at zero-shot extrapolation to observations that were not in the initial training data.
-As seen in figure~\ref{fig:extrapolation} on the right comparing the first and second columns, without any update, the reconstructed images filter out the novel information in the sample (in this case, ball shape), and instead reconstruct a similar sample seen during training (a cylinder).
+Results of the experiment described in section~\ref{sec:extrapolation} are shown on figure~\ref{fig:extrapolation}.
+Perhaps unsurprisingly, none of the models were particularly adept at zero-shot extrapolation to observations that were not in the initial training data, as is consistent with~\cite{schott2021visual}.
+Comparing the first two columns on the right, without any update, the reconstructed images filter out the novel information in the sample (in this case, ball shape), and instead reconstruct a similar sample seen during training (a cylinder).

 If only the encoder is updated on some observations with the additional shape while the decoder is frozen, then the reconstruction performance increases somewhat, but some deformations and artifacts become visible in the reconstruction.
 This suggests the frozen decoder struggles to adequately extrapolate, even when the encoder extends the representation to include the ball.